C4pi2k/M.L.E.M./README.md

 # M.L.E.M
 ## WTF is M.L.E.M??
 Mega Light n' Easy Media aka.
-M.L.E.M started out as a school-project, which was supposed to be perform multiple functions, common social media application would do aswell. *Its just a CRUD application*
+M.L.E.M started out as a school-project, which was supposed to be perform multiple functions, common social media application would do aswell. *psssst its just a CRUD application, but dont tell anyone*

 ## What technologies are used?
 It is an Express JS Project, which uses a mongoDb-Cluster as a database